The South Centre offers governments the following types of support in the given areas:

 - patent authorities and examiners to strengthen patent examination processes and

 - the judiciary.

-- expert response to questions – requests for advice – by policymakers concerning the use of TRIPS flexibilities for public health purposes,
+- Expert response to individual questions – requests for information or advice concerning the use of TRIPS flexibilities for public health purposes

 In-country missions can be designed upon request to further support for governments to support actions to put in the place legal and policy frameworks necessary that permit the use of TRIPS flexibilities, including the identification of IP barriers in the country for expanding access to treatments and options to overcome these, experiences and practices in other countries, and assessment of the country’s IP policies/laws.